how to make an outdoor movie screen in just 20 minutes…

 The gist is that a grommet has a front and a back.
 You sandwich the fabric between the two pieces, then whack the heck out of one side with a hammer…AKA a DIY’ers favorite form of stress relief!

 Again, we used only 4 grommets for our screen, one per corner.
 But if you are making a very large screen, you may want to add additional grommets to keep the screen nice and taut when it’s hanging.

 4.)
 Install your outdoor screen.

-We simply used a hammer and a couple nails to affix our screen to the siding on our house.
+We simply used a hammer and a couple of nails to affix our screen to the siding on our house.
 You can do the same if your home is brick, just make sure to use masonry nails.
-Nothing more fancy than that.
+Nothing fancier than that.
 It’s easiest to hang with two people so that one person can hold the fabric as the other person hammers.